HoloPollock/Incremental_Computation_CISC499/README.md

 operations – would calculate $6\div2$  then $4+3$  and return 7 as
 expected.
-However, if then next, it was asked to calculate $5+6\div2$ , the algorithm would calculate $6\div2$  then $5+3$  redoing the division operation.
-While in this case, division is an effortless operation, imagine this was being done on a computer where division was very complex or instead of division it was some very complex function then storing the result of $6\div2$  in a memo table would drastically improve the speed of the calculation.
+However, if then next, it was asked to calculate $5+6\div2$ , the algorithm would calculate $6\div2$  then $5+3$  redoing the di/photos/vision operation.
+While in this case, di/photos/vision is an effortless operation, imagine this was being done on a computer where di/photos/vision was very complex or instead of di/photos/vision it was some very complex function then storing the result of $6\div2$  in a memo table would drastically improve the speed of the calculation.
 However, memoization does have some problem for it to be an effective technique; the computation it is